Hybrid Dual MSW / MEd, Human Sexuality Studies Curriculum

 Our Center for Social Work Education and the Center for Human Sexuality Studies offers a dual degree program that prepares professional social workers to teach, consult, conduct research, and give counsel and therapy in a variety of settings on complex issues of human sexuality.

-Students earn two graduate degrees (MSW and MEd) in as little as 3-years by attending classes full-time.
+Students earn two graduate degrees (MSW and MEd) in as little as 3-years.
 Courses are taken each semester in both the social work and human sexuality departments and students are encouraged to incorporate their learning both in the field and classroom.

 Our program prepares social workers who are comfortable discussing sexuality in their social work practice, to also be qualified to work in areas that focus explicitly on sexuality, such as human trafficking, individuals with a history of sexual abuse, and gender or sexual identity issues.